Travel insurance after a stroke

 When you compare travel insurance with us, we’ll show you insurance providers that are willing to cover you on the basis of the information you give.

-The UK Global Health Insurance Card (GHIC), which replaced the EHIC after Brexit, still offers state-provided healthcare in EU countries.
-But it certainly doesn’t carry the same range of benefits as travel insurance, and it won’t cover you for treatment at a private hospital or repatriation back to the UK if medically necessary.
+The UK Global Health Insurance Card (GHIC), which has replaced the EHIC, offers state-provided healthcare in EU countries – but it isn’t a substitute for travel insurance.
+It doesn’t offer the same range of benefits and dedicated cover as a specialist stroke travel insurance policy.

 And, confusingly, even though it’s called a ‘global’ health insurance card, the GHIC can’t be used outside of Europe.

-First of all, check with your doctor that you’re fit to travel before you book your holiday.
+• Check with your doctor that you’re fit to travel before you book your holiday.
 You may be asked to avoid flying for the first few weeks after a stroke to avoid any further complications, for example, or advised to stay home immediately after a change in any medication.

-If you need to travel with medication, make sure you pack it in your hand luggage and take enough with you.
-Carry a letter from your GP stating the medication that you need.
+• If you need to travel with medication, make sure you pack it in your hand luggage and take enough with you.
+Carry a letter from your GP stating the medication you need.
 It’s always a good idea to get to the airport early to avoid any delays caused by issues around carrying your medication.

 Top tip